Written and Edited By: MarkEAW

 resolutions to determine the direction of other planes.
 You can replace the

-plane icons with larger ones, but that's only useful when looking for a
+really only useful when looking for a

 - Frames Per Second: